nortal/Utilities.Csv/README.md

 Implementation
 -----------------
 This implementation is based on RFC 4180 (http://tools.ietf.org/rfc/rfc4180.txt).

-Requires .Net Framework 3.5 Client profile, can be used in strongly named projects.
+.Net Standerd 2.0 library, can be used in strongly named projects.

 Licenced under Apache Licence v2.0.

 Getting started